 We use a mostly trail course, including packed dirt, some more technical sections with roots and rocks, crushed gravel, and grass.
 The course is best described as mostly gently rolling hills.
 Much of the course is wide enough for runners to run two-across; some sections are wider.
 Approximately 4 miles runs along Harrison Bay, on the dedicated trail.

 This is not and will not be a certified course.
 The distance will be correct (we’ve never had a short course and we don’t intend to start now!)
 If your GPS reads long – we won’t charge you extra.
 If your GPS reads short, you’re welcome to keep running.
-Remember that every GPS watch is different and many are not 100% accurate.
-We make sure that we meet standards for Marathon Maniacs, Half Fanatics, and 50 States Club, because that – and having fun – are what is important to us!
+Remember that every GPS watch is different and many are not 100% accurate, particularly when you are under tree cover!